-25 years after Oklahoma City bombing, anxiety remains high
+Oklahoma City bombing's 25th anniversary marked by virtual commemoration

 TIMOTHY MCVEIGH PUT TO DEATH FOR OKLAHOMA CITY BOMBINGS

-“There are a lot of things to grieve this spring, and the loss of the commemoration in person is one of them,” Oklahoma City Mayor David Holt recently told The Associated Press.
-“But I think we’ve accepted that’s clearly the right thing to do.”

-During last year’s ceremony, Holt stressed the importance of educating new generations about the attack and the dangers of the violence and hatred that inspired it.
-Among those killed by the massive truck bomb that sheared off the building’s front half were 19 children, most of whom were in a day care center in the basement.

 Law enforcement initially suspected foreign terrorists: The attack happened about two years after Islamic terrorists detonated a truck bomb inside a parking garage at the World Trade Center in New York.

 But prosecutors would soon learn the Oklahoma City attackers were U.S. citizens and that their bombing was inspired by a different 1993 event.

 Hatred of the federal government motivated former Army soldier Timothy McVeigh and his co-conspirator, Terry Nichols, to commit what many experts still refer to as the deadliest act of domestic terrorism on U.S. soil.
 McVeigh was ultimately convicted, sentenced to death and executed by lethal injection in 2001.
 Nichols was sentenced to life in prison.